Thatguy560/CV/README.md

 As someone who has had a passion for technology from an early age and after subsequent research, I decided to pursue a career in software development.
 I wholeheartedly believe a career in the technology industry will provide creativity, excitement and diversity.
 I relish the opportunity to both solve and assist in the solution of logic-based challenges.
 I believe this dynamic environment will provide ample opportunities for personal and professional development.
 The technology landscape is continuously evolving which necessitates a high demand for people with the same capacity for growth.
 I strive to be one of those people, constantly learning and developing my skills and knowledge.

 ## Projects

-Over my time at Makers I worked on a variety of different projects both independently or in a team.

 | Project       | Description                        | Tech Stack    |
 | ------------- | -----------------------------------| ------------- |